 The preferred method of sediment recovery is the use of a Trailing Suction Hopper Dredge (TSHD).
-Dredging will be primarily on a north (N) or south (S) heading (swell dependent), recovering sediment in a ~ 3 m wide x ~ 0.5 m deep swath along the entire length of the target area (22 km).
-To fill the hopper of 46,000 m^3 capacity, a return trip is required.
+Dredging will be primarily on a north (N) or south heading (swell dependent), recovering (S) sediment in a ~ 3.0 m wide x ~ 0.75 m deep cut along a mine block (4 km length) of the larger target mine area.
+Mining will commence in SP-1, with subsequent mining in SP-2 and later possibly SP-3.
+To fill the hopper of 46,000 m capacity, up to 6 parallel and adjacent 4 km long cuts will be made.
 During dredging, excess water with some fines will be discharged through an overflow pipe at 10-15 m below the surface.
 Once the vessel hopper is filled, the sediment will be pumped ashore.
-A typical dredge cycle is assumed to consist of 16-17 hours dredging to fill the hopper, and on average 20 hours to sail to shore for unloading and sail back to operational location to initiate dredging again.
-Once back at the location, the vessel will continue to dredge within the particular 'cut' zone until encountering footwall clays.
+A typical dredge cycle is assumed to consist of 16-17 hours dredging to fill the hopper, and on average 20 hours to sail to shore for unloading and sail back to the operational location to initiate dredging again.
+Once back at the location, the vessel will continue to dredge within the particular 'cut' zone.
 Depending on the resource this will be 1-2.5 m deep (possibly up to a depth of 3 m).
-Underlying the phosphate resource is a stiff clay footwall, and the intention is not to cut (dredge) into the footwall, but to rather leave a residual thickness of marine sediments over the footwall of 0.3 m.
-The surface of the dredged area will be locally uneven or hummocked.
-Determined by the average resource thickness, the maximum annual mining rate is 3 km^2 , which at a life of mine of 20 years amounts to a maximum total mined-out area of 60 km2 or 2.7% of the total ML170 licence area, with a maximum potential dredged-depth of
+Underlying the phosphate resource is a stiff clay footwall, and the operational requirement is not to cut (dredge) into the footwall, but to rather leave a residual thickness of phosphatic marine sediments over the footwall of

-<2.5 m (possibly up to 3m) below the original seafloor.
+0.3 m (approximately 10 % of the particular mine block thickness).
+As a result, the surface of the dredged area will be locally uneven or hummocked.
+Determined by the average resource thickness, the maximum annual mining rate is 3 km, which at a life of mine of 20 years amounts to a maximum total mined-out area of $60 \text{ km}^2$ or 2.7% of the total ML170 licence area, with a maximum potential dredged-depth of 2.5 m (possibly up to 3m) below the original seafloor.